Instagram debuts IGTV, a standalone app for videos from creators

 The Facebook-owned photo app on Wednesday unveiled IGTV, a standalone mobile app focused on programming from creators on the platform.
 Video on the app will be vertical and full-screen, and content will start playing right when a user opens the app.

-The idea is for creators to post polished videos like they would on YouTube -- with equipment that's a notch above the smartphone cameras people usually use to post Instagram videos.
+The idea is for creators to post polished videos as they would on YouTube -- with equipment that's a notch above the smartphone cameras people usually use to post Instagram videos.

 "It's time for video to move forward and evolve," Instagram CEO Kevin Systrom said at an event in San Francisco.